daniel542813x/air_quality_by_coordinates/README.md

 This project was created with the purpose of providing a personalized monitoring and storage solution for the amount of toxic gases (pm10, carbon_monoxide, etc.) in certain coordinates.

+In the backend this project use air-quality-api.open-meteo.com API.

 ## Documentation